If you’re starting a business, you’ll need to decide on which is the best state for incorporating a business…

 Many entrepreneurs often face confusion as to which state to choose to incorporate their business even if they want to incorporate online.
 If you’re one of those, this page is for you.

-Short answer: you should register your LLC or Corporation in the state where you are located (the state where you have physical presence).
+Short answer: you should register your LLC or Corporation in the state where you are located (the state where you have a physical presence).

 For example, if you will be operating in California, then we should register your LLC or Corporation in California.

-However, if you are not planning to have physical presence in the US (meaning that you will be operating solely from OUTSIDE the US), then you should form your company in Wyoming, the best and cheapest state for non-US residents.
+However, if you are not planning to have a physical presence in the US (meaning that you will be operating solely from OUTSIDE the US), then you should form your company in Wyoming, the best and cheapest state for non-US residents.

 If you decide to register your corporation outside of the state where you are located, then you will be required to register that out-of-state corporation as a Foreign corporation in your home state.

 For example, if you register a corporation in Nevada (but you don’t live there), then you will be required to register that Nevada corporation in your home state (as a Foreign Corporation) to do business in your home state.

 This means: you now have TWO corporations (one in Nevada and one in your home state), you have to pay TWO state filing fees, and you have to pay TWO annual report fees.
 In short, this can easily add up to DOUBLE the cost and DOUBLE the headaches since you have to maintain 2 corporations — which you do NOT want to do.